ho-dev/HattrickOrganizer/docs/contributing.md

 *When you want to update the feature branch with changes in master after you created the branch, check the section on [updating a PR](#update-your-pull-request)*

-Before submitting your changes for review, make sure to pull latest vesrion of master and check that HO builds with your changes.
+Before submitting your changes for review, make sure to pull latest version of master and check that HO builds with your changes.
 Once your changes are ready to be submitted, make sure to push your changes to GitHub before creating a pull request.
 You will most likely be asked to make additional changes before it is finally ready to merge.
 However, once it's ready, we will merge it, and you will have successfully contributed to the codebase!